AdamCSmithCWS/Ottawa_Bird_Count/README.md

 ## Years with data

 The Ottawa Bird Count started in 2007, and most surveys were conducted during the years 2007 - 2013.
 There were a few surveys conducted during the years 2013-2018, and then the field program has been suspended since 2019.
-The program will re-start in the field season of 2027, when all of the original point count locations will be re-surveyed with the intention of estimating 20-year changes in the city's bird populations.

 ## Data column descriptions